NIKIFORUK art

 My Process

 I’m never entirely certain how a piece begins.
 Sometimes it starts as a quick sketch—an unguarded arrangement of lines and shapes that emerges when instinct takes the lead.
 At other times, the work arrives as a more complete vision, waiting to be uncovered through gradual refinement.
-What remains consistent is a movement betwee
+What remains consistent is a movement betwe

 My Process